To The Ends Of The EartH

 But first let’s deepen the mystery.
 The language is even more puzzling in the original: having cleansed her for the bath of water by the word (literally in Greek).
 Why would you need to cleanse someone in preparation for a bath?

 The beginning of a solution comes from the Greek word for bath used here: loutron (λουτρόν).
-Though often translated as a washing (NASB, KJV, etc.), the primary meaning is a bath, as you can see for yourself by clicking here or here.
+Though often translated as a washing (NASB, KJV, etc.), the primary meaning is a bath, as you can see for yourself by clicking here.
 In Titus 3:5, this same word should also be translated bath: according to his mercy he saved us through a bath of regeneration and a renewal by the Holy Spirit.* This is a reference to the immersion of baptism, which was almost always done in the early Church by dipping the entire body in water, just as some churches still do it today.
 If we transfer this same meaning over to Ephesians, our verse now makes more sense: Jesus cleansed the Church by his word to prepare her for the bath of baptism.

 * This is also the understanding of the Latin Vulgate, which uses lavacrum (bath), and the German which uses Bad (bath, in the Lutherbibel 1545 and the SCL).
 The French (Louis Segond) provides the intended meaning of the allusion directly: baptême (baptism).